 [if applicable: Any Financial Product shall be implemented through more than one InvestEU Operation.]

-The Implementing Partner shall suspend the signature of or inclusion into a Portfolio of an Operation if, as a result of such additional signature or inclusion, the aggregate amount of the EU Guarantee allocated for Operations would exceed the respective EU Guarantee amount allocated [in case of a Financial Product using several Policy Windows: per Policy Window and] per Financial Product.
+The Implementing Partner shall suspend the signature of or inclusion into a Portfolio of an Operation if, as a result of such additional signature or inclusion, the aggregate amount of the EU Guarantee allocated for Operations would exceed the respective EU Guarantee amount allocated [in case of a Financial Product using several Policy Windows: per Policy Window or] per Financial Product [if applicable:, for the avoidance of doubt, (each) calculated without the Buffer].
 [If applicable: The aggregate amount of the allocated EU Guarantee may be increased by the amount of the applicable Top-Up Contribution(s), as set out in the relevant Top-Up Annex.]

 Policy Targets